Common Questions About Coaching

 -

-Therapy and coaching serve different purposes, and many people benefit from both at different points in their lives.
+Therapy and coaching serve different purposes, and many people benefit from both at different points in their lives or even at the same time.

 Therapists are licensed professionals trained to diagnose and treat mental health conditions.
 Coaches are not.
 Coaching does not address trauma, mental illness, or psychological treatment.
 If I believe therapy would be more appropriate, I will say so.